 I find that the diamond-shaped AF points are better at tracking moving subjects than circular AF points.
 However, other photographers disagree with me on this point.

-Some cameras also have AF points that have different sized boxes around them.
-The size of the box is usually related to how sensitive the camera is to focusing on a subject when it is positioned at different distances from the camera (also known as “zone focusing”).
+Some cameras also have AF points that have different-sized boxes around them.
+The size of the box is usually related to how sensitive the camera is to focus on a subject when it is positioned at different distances from the camera (also known as “zone focusing”).